Bandits with Partially Observable Confounded Data: Linear Contextual Bandits with Linear Side Information

 Indeed, by Theorem~\ref{thm: regret bound oful}, linear relations of rank $L$ reduce the linear bandit problem to a lower dimensional problem, with regret guarantees that are equivalent to those of a linear bandit problem of dimension $d-L$.
 However, these results hold only for $M_a, b_a$ that are fully known.
 When $\brk[c]*{M_a}_{a \in \A}$ are unknown, we must rely on estimations of $M_a$.
 The accuracy of our estimation as well as its rate of convergence would highly affect the applicability of such constraints.
-Fortunately, as we will see next, the linear transformation of Proposition~\ref{proposition: omega LS to w} can be efficiently estimated from queries to $\pi_b$ due to its unique structure.
-This will allow us to achieve similar regret guarantees under mild conditions.
+As we will see next, the linear transformation of Proposition~\ref{proposition: omega LS to w} can be efficiently estimated whenever $R_{12}$ can be efficiently estimated.
+Such an assumption will allow us to achieve similar regret guarantees under mild conditions.